OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ```

 > [!NOTE]
 > You may have noticed that there's no button to invoke the settings dialog.
-Instead, the add-in will check whether it has been configured when the user chooses either the **Insert default gist** button or the **Insert gist** button.
+Instead, the add-in will check whether it has been configured when the user selects either the **Insert default gist** button or the **Insert gist** button.
 If the add-in has not yet been configured, the settings dialog will prompt the user to configure before proceeding.

 ## Implement a UI-less button

 This add-in's **Insert default gist** button is a UI-less button that will invoke a JavaScript function, rather than open a task pane like many add-in buttons do.
-When the user chooses the **Insert default gist** button, the corresponding JavaScript function will check whether the add-in has been configured.
+When the user selects the **Insert default gist** button, the corresponding JavaScript function will check whether the add-in has been configured.

-- If the add-in has already been configured, the function will load the content of the gist that the user has selected as default and insert it into the body of the message.
+- If the add-in has already been configured, the function will load the content of the gist that the user has selected as the default and insert it into the body of the message.

 - If the add-in hasn't yet been configured, then the settings dialog will prompt the user to provide the required information.